 Body Memories — ouch!

-In the television show “One Life To Live” — Bess tried to rescue Jessica one more time by taking baby Chloe and going on the run.
+A long time ago, many years ago, on the television show “One Life To Live” — Bess tried to rescue Jessica one more time by taking baby Chloe and going on the run.
 Their secret had gotten out — baby Chloe belonged to someone else and the dear little one was not Jessica’s baby at all.

 Tess was angry with Bess for trying this last stunt.
 Every time Bess looked in the mirror, she would see Tess’s angry face making comments to her.
 Tess had plenty to say — she was not at all impressed with Bess.

 Meanwhile, Jessica was tucked way down inside.
 She had no awareness that she had driven hundreds of miles away from her home.
 She didn’t know she was in trouble or that she was about to lose her baby.
 She wasn’t aware of much of anything.